 Geoseph grew up in the Italian community of Woodbridge, Ontario, where quality craftsmanship, Southern Italian food, and the spirit of sharing surrounded him.
 From this grew his belief that chocolate should unite beautiful flavour with skillful craftsmanship; something worth sharing.

 For over a decade, he has worked for top and internationally acclaimed chocolateries, winning national and international awards for his chocolates he designed and created.
 He’s left a legacy of passion and inspiration wherever he has worked including Toronto, Vancouver, & New Zealand.
 He has developed his own chocolate education curriculum, professional level workshops, and bean to bar club, all built upon the research he sources himself.

-Outside this realm, his time revolves around paddleboarding, crafting, and reading.
-This multipotentialite has also worked in the balloon industry, herpetology, crisis centres, and even in a guppy behaviour lab.
+Outside this realm, his time revolves around paddleboarding, crafting, and plenty of reading.
+This multipotentialite has also worked in the balloon industry, herpetology, crisis counselling, and even in a guppy behaviour lab.

 In The Media

 + Are you or this website affiliated with any organization?